vivek369-ui/Selenium/README.md

 		     - if multiple method have same priority then it again cosider based on Alphabetical order
 		     - if we not mention any Annotation to method, that perticular method not executed other methods run properly
 		     - defalut priority of test method is 0 (if we provied priority to  methods and one method not having priority)

+------------------------------------------------ Assertion TestNG------------------------------------

+      -class
+     - when we want to use validation in method we use assertion -only Assertion can make our test case pass or fail
+     - 2 type of Assersion Hard assertion soft assersion

+     Hard Assert :
+        - Assert class for hard Assertion
+	- all method are static in Assert class
+      1. Assert.assertEquals(name, name3);--->Boolean
+                 is a method that takes a minimum of 2 arguments and compares actual results with expected results.
+If both match, the assertion is passed, and the test case is marked as passed. assertEquals() can compare Strings, Integers, Doubles, and many more variables

+      2. Assert.assertNotEquals("vivek", "aara");-->
+              is a method that does the opposite of the assertEquals() method.
+In this case, the method compares the actual and expected result.
+But if the assertion condition is met if the two are not identical.
+The test case is marked as passed if actual and expected results are not the same.

+     3. assertTrue(true);--->
+              This Assertion verifies the Boolean value returned by the condition.
+If the Boolean value is true, then the assertion passes the test case.

+     4. AssertFalse(false);---->
+              This method works the opposite of assertTrue().
+The Assertion verifies the Boolean value returned by the condition.
+If the Boolean value is false, the assertion passes the test case.
+     5. Assert.fail();-->
+                  This method fail method directly

+     6. Assert.assertNull(s);-->
+              Verifies if an object contains a null value method means "a passed parameter must be null": if it is not null then the test case fails.
+	      We use Assert.assertNull() to check that the element variable is null, meaning the element does not exist on the page.

+     7. Assert.assertNotNull(s);--->
+             If the object is not null, the method throws an method means "a passed parameter must not be null": if it is null then the test case fails.

+        -In a hard assertion, when the assertion fails, it terminates or aborts the test.
+If the tester does not want to terminate the script, they cannot use hard assertions.
+To
+        -overcome this, one can use soft assertions.

+     SoftAssert :
+                             Extends            Impliment
+                  SoftAssert---------> Assertion------->IAssertLifecycle(I)
+                  SoftAssert class used for SoftAssertion
+		  Methods are not static in SoftAssert for that reason we have to create Obj of SoftAsset class SoftAssert a = new SoftAssert();

 ------------------------------------ERRORS---------------------------------------------------